pkingpi/32blit-beta/README.md

 # 32blit Beta Testing Release

 The code in this repository is intended for 32blit beta testers only.
 It's not intended for general release or for end users.
-If you expect to be able to get started quickly and easily- you're going to have a bad time.
+If you expect to be able to get started quickly and easily- you're going to have a bad time...

 The 32blit API itself isn't quite finalised yet and may be prone to sudden and sweeping rewrites- that's to say that feedback is appreciated, but your PRs might be in vain.